NetApp/Verda/README.md

 The execution hooks provided in this repo are provided under **Community Support**.
 Readers are advised to test them in staging environments before using in production.

+User contributions are welcome!
+Take a look at the [Contribution Guide](#contribution-guide) to get started.

 ## Execution Hook Actions and Stages

 | Action/Operation | Supported Stages |               Notes                    |